slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- M. Vázquez Montalban*
 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho*
+> *"Risk is what's left over when you think you've thought of everything."
+-- Carl Richards*
 -->

 > *"Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect."